Yoga Hands: Mudra Magic for All

 Further reading: Books I Like: Mudras: Yoga in Your Hands by Gertrude Hirschi, Healing Mudras: Yoga for Your Hands by Sabrina Mesko.
 And here are a couple of websites to learn more:

-A version of this article was originally published on the Yogalila blog, a website near and dear to my heart populated by brilliant and beautiful women from near and far.
+A version of this article was originally published on the now retired Yogalila blog, a website near and dear to my heart populated by brilliant and beautiful women from near and far.